jlmelville/smallvis/docs/spectral.md

 embedding.
 Imagine your manifold is a nice simple 2D sheet embedded in a higher-dimensional space, but for some reason your data is sampled from one part of the sheet more densely than another, then
 $\alpha = 0$ would reflect that density difference in the embedding, causing a distortion.
-$\alpha = 1$ would show the geometry of the sheet without the effect of the sampling density.
-Values of $\alpha$ between 0 and 1 give a compromise between these two extremes.
+Choosing $\alpha = 1$ aims to reduce the influence of uneven sampling on the embedding.
+Values of
+$\alpha$ between 0 and 1 give a compromise between these two extremes.

 What about the Fokker-Planck business?
 This is a rather specific case where you have data that is generated by some dynamic process.
 Imagine a molecular dynamics simulation of something like a